JadEletry/book-exercise-docs/labmodule02/README-CDA.md

 How does your implementation work?

 The CDA application in this implemenation works by creating an instance called SystemPerformanceManager which is self-explanataory in its usage.
-We use this component to manage the two main data collection components within the function called SystemCpuUtilTask and SystemMemUtilTask which run as asynchronous threads.
+We use this component to manage the two main telemetry data collection components within the function called SystemCpuUtilTask and SystemMemUtilTask which run as asynchronous threads.
+We're able to do this by importing the psutil library.
+We want to be able to separate and manage our key functions so we use the BaseSystemUtilTask class to do this.

 ### Code Repository and Branch